ligoo/d3-hexgrid/README.md

 # d3-hexgrid

+## Ligoo Fork

+This is the forked version of d3-hexbin with some slight improvements.
+It's using the latest source code available instead of the npm version that is stuck to 0.3.0.

+What has been modified inside `src/getImageData.js`:

+    const context = canvas.getContext('2d');

+to

+    const context = canvas.getContext('2d', { willReadFrequently: true });

+### Usage
+In your `package.json` just replace:

+    "d3-hexgrid": "latest"

+or

+    "d3-hexgrid": "0.3.0"

+by

+    "d3-hexgrid": "github:ligoo/d3-hexgrid"

+Finally, of course:

+    npm install

+### Source code modifications

+If you need to modify other things, just fork this repository.

+First, install the required libraries:

+    sudo apt-get install -y build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev

+Now, in order to compile this project you will need node version 14:

+    nvm install 14
+    nvm use 14

+Update node-gyp:

+    npm install -g node-gyp

+Then install:

+    npm install

+Then build:

+    npm run build

+Then prepare:

+    npm run prepare

+## Original README content

 A wrapper of [_d3-hexbin_](https://github.com/d3/d3-hexbin), _**d3-hexgrid**_ does three things:

 1. It allows you to [regularly tessellate](https://www.mathsisfun.com/geometry/tessellation.html) polygons with hexagons. _**d3-hexbin**_ produces hexagons where there is data. _**d3-hexgrid**_ produces hexagons where there is a base geography you define.